thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/basic/thingsboard-create-device-block.md

         title: Click on the "+" icon in the top right corner of the table and then select "Add new device".
     ===
         image: /images/helloworld/hello-world-step-1-item-3.png
         title: Input device name.
-For example, "My New Device".
+For example, "My Device".
 No other changes required at this time.
 Click "Add" to add the device.
     ===
         image: /images/helloworld/hello-world-step-1-item-4.png
         title: Now your device should be listed first, since the table sort devices using the time of the creation by default.